 This roundtrip, electricity-hydrogen-electricity costs some 70-80% of electricity.

-It needs foremost cheap clean electricity (use of renewable’s overcapacity) for this hydrogen re-powering, any power-to-X, to become a significant part of the low-carbon economy.
+It needs foremost cheap clean electricity.
+A renewable’s many times overcapacity may one day make hydrogen re-powering an option.
+This is true for any power-to-X variant, to become a significant part of the low-carbon economy.

 Hydrogen can then theoretically be stored and transported for reconversion into electricity, thus closing the circuit again.
-This may be an option for off-grid, far away, remote applications, but in an easier way you can deliver the same with biofuels, this is the competition.
+This may be an option for off-grid, far away, remote applications, but it is easier to deliver the same with biofuels, this is the competition.
+Biofuels will become available once most transport switches to electric.

 storage and transport of hydrogen.

-• blend with natural gas (including hydrogen) into the gas grids (8% in past, now 25-40% seems feasible), the problem is the much higher volume that needs processing, the more we add hydrogen the less there is energy content per volume.
+- blend with natural gas (including hydrogen) into the gas grids (8% in past, now 25-40% seems possible), the problem is the much higher volume that needs processing, the more we add hydrogen the less there is energy content per volume.

-• pure H2 pipeline network, conversion of old networks (new compressors), new H2 pipeline networks, seems all expensive, needs another driver.
+- pure H2 pipeline network, conversion of old networks (new compressors, new pipings), new H2 pipeline networks, all is expensive, it needs another driver to become feasible.

-• liquified H2, cryogenic, -253 °C, energy-intensive, for trucking, train, ship transport, if well insulated H2 stays liquid for 2 weeks, blow-off 1% per day.
+- liquified H2, cryogenic, -253 °C, energy-intensive, for trucking, train, ship transport, if well-insulated H2 stays liquid for 2 weeks, blow-off of 1% per day!

 A different kind of storage that is well known is pumped hydro energy storage, it can be readily scaled to any required storage capacity at a known and affordable cost.
-For hundred years this technology has been applied with a lot of success.
+For more than a century this technology has been applied with a lot of success.

 Hydrogen is in competition with electrify everything.
 Competition is what will define whether hydrogen as envisioned by some will take off.